 Chemistry (CHEM)

-CHEM 100 Chemistry in Everyday Life
+CHEM 100 Concepts of Chemistry

 (3 Credits, Fall/Spring)

-CHEM 100L Chemistry in Everyday Life Lab
+CHEM 100L Concepts of Chemistry Lab

 (1 Credit, Fall/Spring)